sugarlabs/edit-fonts-activity/_posts/2016-05-05-refined-proposal.md

 <https://wiki.sugarlabs.org/go/The_Undiscoverable/Fonts>
 <http://wiki.laptop.org/go/Font_considerations>

-2: A glyph drawing interface similar to the one found proposed by Mark Simonson and available in FontForge and Glyphs: edit several glyph outlines side by side, allowing to draw and space them in the same window.
+#### 2: A glyph drawing interface

+Similar to the one found proposed by Mark Simonson and available in FontForge and Glyphs: edit several glyph outlines side by side, allowing to draw and space them in the same window.

 ![Image of Glyph Editing Interface](https://raw.githubusercontent.com/sugarlabs/font-editor-activity/gh-pages/files/img/1.png)

-3: A Testing interface
+### 3: A Testing interface

 * A textbox in which the text is rendered using the font, to get visual feedback.
 * Provide predefined text templates eg. "the quick brown fox jumps over the lazy dog," and